The Tenant's Guide to Decoration Clauses

 What needs to be decorated?

-This is quite clear but occasionally, if the claim comes as a surprise to a tenant, then immediately a defence is to deny responsibility is not unheard.
+This is quite clear but occasionally, if the claim comes as a surprise to a tenant, an immediate a defence is to deny responsibility is not unheard.
 In a court of law this does not absolve the Tenant of their obligation.
 Alternatively a tenant will provide their own interpretation of the legal meaning,.

-Previously panited steelwork can be an overlooked item
+Previously painted steelwork can be an overlooked item

 There decoration clauses which may specifically exclude items elements of a building.
 Previously we have advised tenants to ensure an exclusion is included that the coating system to a metal roof is excluded.
 Expressly differentiating what could be considered a decorative finish from a protective coating.
 The benefit of taking this point of view is that whilst, if it falls into disrepair, it is in disrepair and repairs would have to be carried out, at least there is no automatic requirement as per would be the case with the decoration clause that it needs renewal.